-I would recommend Medium over WordPress to 9/10 professional writers.
-Perhaps the rule of thumb should be that if you make a living from writing publication-worthy articles — ones you could potentially see in Time, Newsweek or The New Yorker — Medium is probably the place for you.
+I’d recommend Medium over WordPress to nine out of ten professional writers.
+Perhaps the rule of thumb should be if you make a living from writing publication-worthy articles — ones you could potentially see in Time, Newsweek or The New Yorker — Medium is probably the place for you.

-That said, in addition to your home on Medium, I might also recommend creating a personal site (in WordPress) that tells the world both who you are and what you’ve done, with the actual articles you’ve written potentially published online over on Medium.
+That said, in addition to your home on Medium, I’d also recommend creating a personal site (in WordPress) that tells the world both who you are and what you’ve done, with the actual articles you’ve written potentially published online over on Medium.

 Do you have experiences with WordPress and Medium you’d like to share?
 Did we miss anything?